 Dr. Gourmet Says...

 The key to treating both conditions can be found in a healthier diet.
 For diabetics diet is the cornerstone of controlling blood sugar.
 The information about Mediterranean diet can help you to understand the foundations of the diet recommended by the American Diabetic Association.
 This is your friend's first step toward feeling better.
-You can find information on the Mediterranean diet here:
+You can find information on the Mediterranean diet here on this website.

-This is a link to the nutrition section on the American Diabetes Association and will help reinforce these principles:
+The nutrition section on the American Diabetes Association website will help reinforce these principles.

 Gout can be well controlled in many folks with change in diet and lifestyle.
 Excess animal proteins are what leads to issues with gout more than any single food.
-Here's a link to help explain gout better:
+Here's our section on gout.

 Thanks for writing,